 How to participate ?
 (2019-2020)

-- For the school year 2019-2020 school year the administrative aspects of the Work Experience will be organized via the office 365 platform and teams.
+- For the school year 2019-2020 school year the administrative aspects of the Work Experience will be organised via the office 365 platform and teams.

 - A workshop for all students was organised on January 9th 2020 and parents were also informed during the S5 options evening that took place on 28/11/2019

-- All students participating to the program will be covered by insurance provided by the school, at the work place and in the way to and from it.
+- All students participating to the program will be covered by insurance provided by the school.

 - Students can complete their Work Experience in all EU countries.
 Work Experience placements in other countries might be authorised if parents/legal tutor absolve the Director of his responsibility related to the organisation and the follow-up of the work experience.
 Parents cover all costs related to transportation, repatriation, medical (hospitalisation regardless of the reason : sickness, accident,…)and declare in writing not to sue the European School for all matters related to a non EU work experience.